 As you finalize and edit your script, create and stick to a consistent formatting.
 The best approach is to separate audio and video by using clear indicators before each cue or direction.
 You can also distinguish the elements of your script (such as narration, on-screen dialogue, transitions, and sound-effects) by color-coding, italicizing, formatting in bold, or bracketing them.

 Storyboarding can be a useful supplement to a written script.
-But for product videos that don’t feature narration, dialogue, or multiple sets (like the example shown below), a solid storyboard may replace a script altogether.
+But for product videos that don’t feature narration, dialogue, or multiple sets, a solid storyboard may replace a script altogether.

 Script-writing Do’s & Don’ts